 If you're nearing retirement age, or in retirement, the is an excellent choice for you to consider for top-quality retirement living.
 This neighborhood is rated by Ä¢¹½ÊÓÆµ as among the top 9.2% of retiree-friendly neighborhoods in Maryland, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, Ä¢¹½ÊÓÆµ identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in Maryland.
 In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.

-Some neighborhoods have more internal cohesiveness than others.
-While other neighborhoods feel like a collection of strangers who just happen to live near each other.
-Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood. Ä¢¹½ÊÓÆµ's research has revealed some interesting things about the rootedness of people in the neighborhood.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors. Ä¢¹½ÊÓÆµ's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 More residents of the neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.5% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 Did you know that the neighborhood has more Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.5% of this neighborhood's residents have Eastern European ancestry.